joseluisq/ngrx-router-state-plus/README.md

 Since it's based on `ActivatedRouteSnapshot`, you can also access to their properties as usual with the exception that `url` was moved to `urlSegments` and `url` is now current string url.

+More details about available properties at [router-state.ts](./src/router-state.ts) file.

 ### Operators

 [RxJS](https://angular.io/guide/rx-library) operators: